| || |

 A video from the Hearing Health Foundation.

-The Office of Student Life also has a personal noise dosimeter that students, faculty, and staff may borrow.
+The Office of Student Affairs also has a personal noise dosimeter that students, faculty, and staff may borrow.
 Noise-induced hearing loss is preventable, but most people do not know how long they can listen to loud sound without risking hearing damage.
 A single noise exposure may not result in hearing loss, but permanent damage to the inner ear from noise adds up over time.
 The accumulation of too much noise day to day, year after year, is the determining factor in hearing loss risk.
 A dosimeter measures sound levels for many hours, calculates the cumulative noise dose in percent and alerts you to the need for hearing protection.